 - Conserve energy by allowing for rest periods, both during the day and during an activity.

 - Respect pain.
-It is a body signal that is telling you something is wrong.
+It is a body signal that tells you when something is wrong.
 Don't try an activity that puts strain on joints that are already painful or stiff.

 A therapist can show you ways to do everyday tasks without worsening pain or producing joint damage.
-Some joint protection techniques include:
+Joint protection techniques can help you: